mwilliams-sfo/rxjs-worker-pool/NOTES.md

   Observables/operators
 - RxJS provides robust support to avoid resource leaks.
 - BehaviorSubjects are useful for bridging synchronous and reactive styles.

+## Addendum: plugging the leaks

+Despite the correct behavior, I remained unsatisfied with the approach of zipping the input with an endless stream of acquired workers.
+It does not explicitly prevent a worker from being acquired when there is no value to work on.
+Since worker release is tied to value dispatch, this can result in a leak.

+Once again I got into the same paradoxes as before: the processor should proceed readily when a value and a worker are available, but not when only a worker is available.
+Many different approaches were tried and failed.
+The key idea that led to a working solution was zipping each value with a *single* worker request.
+When that worker becomes available, the value is dispatched to it and a subject is created to catch the result.
+This ensures that dispatch occurs only under the stated conditions.

+Despite the improvement, I could not factor out a method specifically for processing each value.
+Attempting to do so returns to the previous incorrect behavior of using only one worker.
+Having two concatMap operations that separately acquire a worker and then dispatch to it appears to introduce a scheduling point that is necessary to allow other values through.
+If I put these operations within an enclosing concatMap, the input is blocked.